aaronlove78/git_practice/README.txt

 Hello Git and GitHub
-I am learning to code so I can teach my son.
+I am learning to code so I can teach my son.echo Hello Git and GitHub I want to help my son learn to build games.